RxSwiftCommunity/RxGRDB/README.md

 }
 ```

 The database updates are executed inside a database transaction.
-If the transaction completes successfully, the observable returned from the closure is subscribed, from a database protected dispatch queue, immediately after the transaction has been committed.
+If the transaction completes successfully, the single returned from the closure is subscribed, from a database protected dispatch queue, immediately after the transaction has been committed.

 When you use a [database pool], and your app executes some database updates followed by some slow fetches, you can wrap [`concurrentRead`](#databasewriterrxconcurrentreadschedulervalue) inside `flatMapWrite` in order to profit from optimized database scheduling.
 For example: